sds-smith/assemble-the-jams/README.md

 A more detailed description of each iteration can be found in about.md.

 The original Codecademy version of this app includes six total components.
-My added components and other elements are ==highlighted== in the below descriptions.
+My added components and other elements are <mark>highlighted</mark> in the below descriptions.

 ### The App